huguesvinzant/ada-2019-project-jech/README.md

 - Hugues: CFI pre-processing, food chains analysis; website for data story
 - Jérémie: Yelp reviews scraping, pre-processing & analysis; folium plots

+We have all helped/supervised/improved the work of the other team members.
 We will all together design the poster and prepare the 3-minute presentation.

 # Questions for TAs
 - Is there a way to automatically launch the Yelp Fusion API everyday?
 As we are limited to 5’000 requests per day and our CFI dataset contains inspections of roughly 30’000 different food establishments, this would mean that we need at least 6 days to obtain all ratings.